KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 **IMPORTANT when running Catchment-CN**: Catchment-CN requires two additional BCS files (*CO2_MonthlyMean_DiurnalCycle.nc4* and *FPAR_CDF_Params-M09.nc4*).
 These files can be found at */staging/leuven/stg_00024/OUTPUT/alexg/GEOSldas/CLSM_params/*.
 The paths to these files are **currently hardcoded** in the [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) and need to be adjusted accordingly before compiling GEOSldas (see above).

+### A note on coldstarts with GEOSldas

+Completely cold-starting GEOSldas (RESTART:0 in exeinput file) is not recommended, however, it can be done using the restart file at */staging/leuven/stg_00024/l_data/model_param/geos5/input_coldstart_RESTART0/* and combining it with the preferred BCs.
+This will generate a new a coldstart restart file that requires long spinups.
+It is recommended to remap a GEOSldas restart file (RESTART:2 in exeinput file) by using a restart file from older BCs (e.g.: the spniup with Icarus-NLv4 BCS at */staging/leuven/stg_00024/OUTPUT/alexg/GEOSldas/*) and remap to the required BCs.
+This will require regular spinup-times (usually 20-30 years are sufficient when starting from existing restarts).

+Changes to process_rst.csh (and possibly mk_GEOSldasRestarts.F90) file(s) might be necessary to get these restart options to work on the KU Leuven structure and your specific account.

 ### A note on spinning up GEOSldas

-Completely cold-starting GEOSldas is not recommended, and also impossible because some cold-start scripts do not run on the HPC.
-To spin up the model, it is recommended to always start from already existing restart files, which substantially requires the required spinup-time (usually 20-30 years are sufficient when starting from existing restarts).

 Both deterministic and ensemble spinup runs of the CLSM using the Icarus-NLv4 BCS can be found at */staging/leuven/stg_00024/OUTPUT/alexg/GEOSldas/*.
 Restart files for the Catchment-CN using the Heracles_NL_bcs_new BCS can also be found there.